casbloem/vue-luxon/readme.md

 ```

-## Shorthand's
+## Shorthands and Modifiers

-There are some useful shorthand's available.
+There are some useful shorthand's and, when using the `v-luxon`, modifiers available.

 ### luxon:format